Raph asks:

 Shin Megami Tensei If…?
 Probably never.
 Next!

 From a wider view, however, this declarative paradigm gives us exactly the dynamism and emergence that we often wish to see in “systemic” games, or rather, games with strong, organic mechanical interplay.2 Games with open-ended solutions generally avoid having prescribed lock-and-key obstacles in favor of throwing elements of the system into a scenario and letting you reason one of many ways to apply them to get to the goal state.
-Inform already has the control surface (the verb parsing, and an assumption that time ticks on every action you make), and by using a declarative syntax, it’s ascribing properties to items that you can then interact with seamlessly using the parser, including moving objects around, applying objects to other objects, and creating multi-object interactions that may involve time-based dynamic reaction based on each object’s behavior.
-It’s obviously a limited system visually speaking, but if you’re willing to work with its confines, then you can get an immersive sim-level of freeform gameplay without the limitations that come with trying to stuff everything into a 3D space and engine.
+Inform already has the control surface (the verb parsing), and by using a declarative syntax, it’s ascribing properties to items that you can then interact with seamlessly using the parser, including moving objects around, applying objects to other objects, and creating multi-object interactions that may involve time-based dynamic reaction.
+It’s obviously a limited system visually speaking, but if you’re willing to work with its confines, then you can get an immersive sim-level of freeform gameplay without the limitations that come with trying to stuff everything into a 3D engine.

 1. When I teach systems theory, I teach “pillars” much like the object-oriented pillars, and compositionality is one of them.
 Effectively, a system’s function and attributes should be defined by its components. ↩︎

 2. I’ve floated the idea of “pervasive games” or “pervasive mechanics” instead of “systemic” before, but I don’t think that will ever stick.
-But that’s basically how I perceive the term: it’s about mechanics touching every aspect of the rest of the system. ↩︎
+But that’s basically how I perceive the term: it’s about mechanics diffusing into every aspect of the rest of the system. ↩︎